Skip to Main Content /academics/nutrition/programs/dietetic-experiential-learning-track false

 As a future dietitian, she hopes to work in the community to provide nutrition education and awareness.
 She also has an interest in nutrition counseling.

-Meet Intern Alex Caljean!
+Meet Dietetic Student Alex Caljean!

 Alex chose Marywood to pursue her MSDI because of the wonderful faculty and staff that have made her feel at home since the first time visiting.
 The program is stellar from an academic standpoint, but what truly sets it apart is how kind, supportive, and encouraging the professors are.
 The distance internship was of great interest to her because it allows her to have flexibility and choice in my sites and locations, while continuing her education through Marywood.